Algebraic structures in group-theoretical fusion categories

 Now by Theorem~\ref{thm:OstNat-new} and \cite[Sections~3 and~4]{MugerI} (see also \cite[Theorem~7.12.11]{EGNO}), there is a 1-to-1 correspondence between the finite sets,

 namely, both of these sets are in bijection with ${\sf Indec}({\sf Mod}(\vecgw))$.
-On the other hand, since $A^{K,\beta}(L,\psi)$ is an indecomposable and separable algebra in $\mathcal{C}(G,\omega,K,\beta)$ [Proposition~\ref{prop: AKL props}], the finite collection consists of equivalence classes of indecomposable semisimple left $\mathcal{C}(G,\omega,K,\beta)$-module categories [Proposition~\ref{prop:indssCA}].
-(Indeed, indecomposability and semisimplicity are preserved under module category equivalence.)
+On the other hand, since $A^{K,\beta}(L,\psi)$ is an indecomposable and separable algebra in $\mathcal{C}(G,\omega,K,\beta)$ [Proposition~\ref{prop: AKL props}], the finite collection consists of equivalence classes of indecomposable left $\mathcal{C}(G,\omega,K,\beta)$-module categories [Proposition~\ref{prop:indssCA}].
+(Indeed, indecomposability is preserved under module category equivalence.)
 Moreover, by (a), this collection is also in bijection with the finite set $\mathcal{P}(G,\omega)$.
 Therefore, as finite sets, and this verifies part~(b). \end{proof}

-To compare the twisted Hecke algebras in $\mathcal{C}(G,\omega,K,\beta)$ with the algebras in Proposition~\ref{prop:MoritaMat}, we have the following remark.